taocpp/PEGTL/doc/Actions-and-States.md

 Our goal is for a parsing run with the `text` rule to produce a copy of the input where the backslash escape sequences are replaced by the character they represent.
 When the `plain` rule matches, the bytes of the matched UTF-8-encoded code-point can be appended to the result.
 When the `escaped` rule matches, the bytes corresponding to the character represented by the escape sequence must be appended to the result.
-This can be achieved with appropriate specialisations of `my_action` using some [contrib](Contrib-and-Examples.md#contrib) classes from `tao/pegtl/contrib/unescape.hpp`.
+This can be achieved with appropriate specializations of `my_action` using some [contrib](Contrib-and-Examples.md#contrib) classes from `tao/pegtl/contrib/unescape.hpp`.

 ```c++
 template<>